dizcza/M5ez/README.md

 ### Battery

 The battery menu allows you to selectively show a battery level icon in the header bar.
-But due to [hardware limitations](https://github.com/m5stack/M5Stack/issues/74) it can only show four different battery levels.
+Due to [hardware limitations](https://github.com/m5stack/M5Stack/issues/74) on M5Stack it can only show four different battery levels but 8 levels on other M5 devices with AXP192 PMIC.
 You can access its menu from `ez.battery.menu`.
 The battery level icon is animated while charging via USB.

 &nbsp;